ETA444/dreemcorp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, excluding copyrighted branding content and any graphic assets.
 See [LICENSE](LICENSE) for details.